Top Kremlin critic convicted of treason, given 25 years

 Vladimir Kara-Murza, Jr., an activist and journalist who twice survived poisonings he blamed on the Kremlin, has rejected the charges against him as punishment for standing up to Russian President Vladimir Putin and likened the proceedings to the show trials during the rule of Soviet dictator Josef Stalin.

-Human rights organizations and Western governments denounced the verdict, and Amnesty International declared the 41-year-old a prisoner of conscience.
+Human rights organizations and Western governments denounced the verdict and demanded his release.
+Amnesty International declared the 41-year-old a prisoner of conscience.

-The charges against Kara-Murza, who has been behind bars since his arrest a year ago, stem from a March 2022 speech to the Arizona House of Representatives in which he denounced Russia’s invasion of Ukraine and other speeches abroad.
+The charges against Kara-Murza, a dual Russian-British citizen who has been behind bars since his arrest a year ago, stem from a March 2022 speech to the Arizona House of Representatives in which he denounced Russia’s invasion of Ukraine and other speeches abroad.

 Days after that invasion, the country adopted a law criminalizing spreading “false information” about its military.
 Authorities have used the law to stifle criticism of what the Kremlin calls “a special military operation.”